-the First Baptist Church.
 Funeral services were at 3:30 p. m.
-Sunday, May 1, in Moore Funeral Chapel in of Poolville; two daughters, Zelma Beatrice Rasor of Austin spent the Mother's Euless and Mary Jo Griffin Day weekend with his of Boyd; two sons, Carl parents, Mr. and Mrs. W. C. Albert Clark Jr. and Jimmy Ray Clark, both of Euless; seven grandchildren and two great-grandchildren; a twin brother, Elmer White of Houston; a half-brother, Leonard White of Oregon; and a sister, Mrs. Essie Mae Brower of Avery.
+Sunday, May 1, in Moore Funeral Chapel in Arlington with Rev. William Fawlks officiating.
+Burial was in Boonville Cemetery.

+Surviving her are her husband, Carl Albert Clark of Poolville; two daughters.
+Zelma Beatrice Rasor of Euless and Mary Jo Griffin of Boyd; two sons, Carl Albert Clark Jr. and Jimmy Ray Clark, both of Euless: seven grandchildren and two great-grandchildren; a twin brother, Elmer White of Houston; a half-brother.
+Leonard White of Oregon; and a sister, Mrs. Essie Mae Brower of Avery.